 What I’ve learned about money through travel has been life-changing!
 Check out our Top 6 Lessons.

-Here are a few quick travel hacks for your next adventure!
+We’ve travelled a bit.
+Picked up some tips here and there.
+Learned from our mistakes (alot).
+So, here are a few quick travel hacks for your next adventure!

 We’ve taken many road trips and over the years, have worked out how to do it inexpensively without feeling like we’re missing out on anything along the way.
 Check out our 10 Ways to Plan a Budget Friendly Road Trip.